joe-antognini/joe-antognini.github.io/_posts/2017-05-06-mass-transfer-modes.md

 therefore to move to the left along the dashed line.
 However, because the mass-radius relationship is above the Roche lobe-mass ratio relationship, the star still finds itself overfilling its Roche lobe even after it has lost some mass.
-It seems that something catastrophic is going to happen to the star here.
-Somehow, the star will have to make it to the large dot where the mass-radius relationship once again intersects the Roche lobe-mass ratio relationship.
-It is clear that a substantial amount of mass will have to be lost on a timescale that is short compared to the nuclear timescale, but is this timsecale the thermal timescale or the hydrodynamic timescale?
+It seems that something catastrophic must happen to the star here.
+We might imagine that the star would rapidly lose mass, following the dashed line until it once again intersects the Roche lobe-mass ratio relationship.
+But this is not quite right, because the mass-radius relationship is only valid for stars in thermal equilibrium.
+Whatever happens to the star in this situation, it is clearly not in thermal equilibrium, and a substantial amount of mass will have to be lost on a timescale that is short compared to the nuclear timescale.

 At this point we need to know more about the donor star.

-In the case of a radiative envelope, when the star has expanded slightly beyond the Roche lobe, it will lose the outer layer beyond the Roche lobe.
-Since we are assuming that the mass-radius relationship is shallow, this mass loss will cause the Roche lobe to shrink relative to the new radius of the star, and the .
-We might imagine that the mass loss would continue , but we have to remember that at this point the star is no longer in thermal equilibrium.
-Now, the dashed line in the figure above is the mass-radius relationship *only for stars in thermal equilibrium*.
-So the donor star cannot
+In particular, it turns out that the behavior of the mass loss depends on whether the outer envelope of the star is radiative or convective.

+### Radiative envelopes

+Stars with radiative envelopes have shallow temperature gradients relative to the adiabatic temperature gradient.
+This renders them stable to convection since hot bubbles in the envelope thermalize with their surroundings before they have the chance to move very far under their own buoyancy.
+In this case, when the star has expanded slightly beyond the Roche lobe, the outer layer will be stripped and the star will no longer be in thermal equilibrium.
+The star will then require a Kelvin-Helmholtz time to adjust to its new thermal equilibrium beyond the Roche lobe.
+The mass loss will therefore take place on the thermal timescale.

+### Convective envelopes

-An intuitive way to understand these two situations is to note that in a convective star the convective bubbles are moving across the star on the hydrodynamic timescale.
-Thus if the top layer of the star is removed due to Roche lobe overflow, this material will be replenished by new convective bubbles on that same timescale.
-(One can imagine the bubbles as overeager lemmings casting themselve bodily out of the Roche lobe.)
-In a radiative star, the only way for the material in lower layers to expand is for to to adjust to the new thermal equilibrium.
-This causes mass transfer in this situation to take place on the Kelvin-Helmholtz timescale.
+Stars with convective envelopes constantly circulate material throughout the convective envelope on the hydrodynamic timescale.
+If the outer layer is stripped, the material will be replenished by the star as new convective bubbles rise to its surface.
+(One can imagine the bubbles as overeager lemmings casting themselves bodily into space as they rise beyond the Roche lobe.)
+These stars will therefore lose mass on the hydrodynamic timescale

 ## Summary

-The three modes of mass transfer are as follows:
+The three modes of mass transfer are:

 1. If the slope of the mass-radius relationship is steep relative to the Roche lobe-mass ratio relationship, mass loss will take place on the nuclear